 Applicants will indicate during the abstract submittal process that they wish to apply for an award.

 Note that if you are part of a symposium and are applying for a travel award, you should inform your chair as to the award for which you are applying.
-Please note that travel award recipients are required to arrive on Tuesday, March 4, 2014 to ensure that they are present for the entire conference and are expected to leave no earlier than Friday afternoon.
+Please note that travel award recipients are required to arrive on the day before the conference starts to ensure that they are present for the entire conference and are expected to leave no earlier than Friday afternoon.
 Award winners incur the travel expenses up front (airfare, hotel, parking, meals, etc.) and are reimbursed after the conference, upon providing original receipts.

 Each abstract will be screened by the conference planning committee and then reviewed by two members of the Executive Committee.
 Abstracts are assigned to a committee member based on their expertise in the field that is the subject of the abstract.